-- 1. To use the money earned from the canal tolls to fund important projects in Egypt, like building the Aswan High Dam. - 2.
-To limit the influence of France and Britain in the region.
+1. To use the money earned from the canal tolls from Egypt's projects, like building the Aswan High Dam

+2. To limit the influence of France and Britain in the region

-Tensions between Egypt and Israel were also peaking.
-Egypt had closed the Straits of Tiran, blocking Israel's access to the Red Sea, and supported raids against Israeli territory.
-In late October 1956, Israel invaded Egypt's Sinai Peninsula.
-This was followed by the issuing of an ultimatum by Britain and France, asking Egypt to withdraw.
-When Egypt refused, the two European powers launched their own military attacks to seize parts of the canal.
-However, due to the already rampant Cold War tensions, France, Britain and Israel were forced to withdraw.
-As a result, the crisis ended with Egyptian control over the coveted Suez Canal.
+Tensions grew between Egypt and Israel.
+Egypt closed the Straits of Tiran to block Israel's access to the Red Sea and supported raids against Israeli territory.
+Israel invaded Egypt's Sinai Peninsula in late October 1956.
+Britain and France gave a final warning, but when Egypt refused to withdraw, they launched their military attacks, seizing parts of the canal.
+The three countries were forced to withdraw due to pressure from the USSR and the United States, as heightened tensions during the Cold War escalated.
+As a result, it ended with Egypt having control over the Suez Canal.